midgardproject/midgardmvc_core/documentation/index.markdown

   * configuration
      - `defaults.yml`: Component's default configuration, as name-value pairs
   * controllers
-     - `ControllerName.php`: A controller class for the component
+     - `controllername.php`: A controller class for the component
   * models
      - `classname.xml`: Midgard Schema used by the component, registers type `classname`
      - `viewname.xml`: Midgard View used by the component, registers view `viewname`
      - `classname.php`: PHP class that extends a Midgard Schema
   * services
-     - `Authentication.php`: component-specific implementation of Midgard MVC Authentication Service
+     - `authentication.php`: component-specific implementation of Midgard MVC Authentication Service
   * templates
      - `templatename.xhtml`: A TAL template used by the component, named `templatename`